4 Key Reasons Planning a Novel Speeds Up Your Writing Process

 It wasn't until a few years ago that I realized the value of a planning process and the efficiency it brought to my writing.

 Not only that, I learned how to do it correctly—a method that motivated my creativity and ability to finish stories that had once been just an initial idea.
-I was proud of this, and felt the stories come to life instead of flattened.
+I was proud of creative process, and felt the stories come to life instead of flattened.

 Planning Brings Freedom

-Contrary to my initial belief about outlining a book, I’ve now realized that planning is not restricting at all.
+Contrary to my initial belief about outlining a book, I've now realized that planning is not restricting at all.
 In fact, planning liberates writers.
-It gives us freedom to explore the story and character without worrying where the next plot point is going to come from.
+It gives us freedom to explore the story and character (and cast of characters!) without worrying where the next plot point is going to come from.

 When I wrote without planning—pantsing every word—I actually found myself feeling more tied down.
 There was always a nagging worry in the back of my mind: